google/zoekt/README.md

 trigrams "the" and "fox", and check that they are found at the right distance apart.

+Regular expressions can be handled (but aren't yet) by extracting normal strings from the regular expressions, and running the full regular expression match on candidates that this yields.
+For example,

+  (Path|PathFragment).*=.*/usr/local

+would be transformed in

+  (AND (OR "Path" "PathFragment") "/usr/local")

+and any documents thus found would be searched for the regular expression.

 Compared to indexing 3-grams on a per-file basis, as described [here](https://swtch.com/~rsc/regexp/regexp4.html), there are some advantages: